entity-neural-network/entity-gym-rs/README.md

 fn main() {
     // Creates an agent that acts completely randomly. let mut agent = Agent::random();
-    // To load an neural network agent from an enn-trainer checkpoint, you would use the `load` method instead.
+    // Alternatively, load a trained neural network agent from a checkpoint.
     // let mut agent = Agent::load("agent");

+    // The neural network agents supported by entity-gym can process observations consisting
-    // An observation can be constructed from any number of `Featurizable` objects. let obs = Obs::new(0.0)
+    // of any number of `Featurizable` objects. let obs = Obs::new(0.0)
         .entities([Player { x: 0, y: 0 }])
         .entities([